someline/someline-starter/readme.md

 # Someline Starter PHP Framework

+Fully tested and used in production by __Someline Inc__.

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)

 [Someline Starter](https://starter.someline.com/) is a PHP framework for quick building Web Apps and Restful APIs, with modern design pattern foundation.

 It is built on top of popular `Laravel 5.5 framework`, `Vue.js 2.4`, `Restful API`, `Repository Design`, `OAuth2`, `JWT`, `Unit Tests`, isolated front-end and back-end layer.

+*Note: You may notice that `.idea` folder is included.
+No worries, any conflict files in `.idea` folder has been ignored as in `.gitignore` file.*

 ## Someline Starter is born for two reasons: